opentoonz/opentoonz_docs/source/editing_curves_and_numerical_columns.rst

     - Use the Page Up and Page Down keys to scroll the visible frames up or down.

-    - Use the Home and End keys to scroll up to the beginning or the end of the Xsheet content.
+    - Use the Home and End keys to scroll up to the beginning or the end of the Xsheet/Timeline content.

-.. tip:: **To navigate the Function Curve Editor:**
+.. tip:: **To navigate the Graph Editor:**

     Do one of the following:

-    - Use the mouse wheel, or the zoom shortcut keys (by default + and - keys) to zoom in and zoom out.
+    - Use the mouse wheel, or the zoom shortcut keys (by default **+** and **-** keys) to zoom in and zoom out.

     - Click in the horizontal ruler and drag up to zoom in horizontally, down to zoom out; click in the value vertical ruler and drag up to zoom in vertically, down to zoom out.

     - Middle-click and drag the graph area to scroll in any direction, the horizontal ruler to scroll horizontally, and the vertical ruler to scroll vertically.

-    - Use the reset view shortcut (by default the 0 key) or right-click the graph area and choose Fit from the menu that opens, to display all the visible curves in the current Function Curve Editor window.
+    - Use the reset view shortcut (by default the **Alt + 0** key) or right-click the graph area and choose Fit from the menu that opens, to display all the visible curves in the current Function Curve Editor window.

 .. tip:: **To save transformation data:**

-    1. Right-click the relevant parameter in the objects/FX tree, and choose Save Curve from the menu that opens.
+    1. Right-click the relevant parameter in the objects/effects tree, and choose **Save Curve** from the menu that opens.

-    2. Use the browser to choose a name and location for the file to be saved: the data will be saved as a CURVE file.
+    2. Use the Browser to choose a name and location for the file to be saved: the data will be saved as a CURVE file.

 .. tip:: **To load transformation data:**

-    1. Right-click the relevant parameter in the objects/FX tree, and choose Load Curve from the menu that opens.
+    1. Right-click the relevant parameter in the objects/effects tree, and choose **Load Curve** from the menu that opens.

-    2. Use the browser to retrieve the curve to load; valid files are in CURVE format.
+    2. Use the Browser to retrieve the curve to load; valid files are in CURVE format.

 .. tip:: **To export transformation data:**

-    1. Right-click the relevant parameter in the objects and FX tree, and choose Export Data from the menu that opens.
+    1. Right-click the relevant parameter in the objects and effects tree, and choose **Export Data** from the menu that opens.

-    2. Use the browser to choose a name and location for the file to be saved: the data will be saved as a DAT file that can be used in other software supporting this type of information.
+    2. Use the Browser to choose a name and location for the file to be saved: the data will be saved as a DAT file that can be used in other software supporting this type of information.

 .. _defining_key_values:

 Defining keyframes
 -------------------
-keyframes, including those belonging for object transformations done by using the Animate tool (|animate|) and those defined for FX parameters in the FX Settings window, can be controlled and edited both using the spreadsheet's numerical columns and the Function Curve Editor's curves (see :ref:`Animating Objects <animating_objects>` and :ref:`Editing FX Settings <editing_fx_settings>`  ).
+Keyframes, including those belonging to object transformations done by using the **Animate** tool (|animate|) and those defined for effects parameters in the **FX Settings** window, can be controlled and edited both using the Spreadsheet's numerical columns and the Graph Editor's curves (see :ref:`Animating Objects <animating_objects>` and :ref:`Editing FX Settings <editing_fx_settings>`  ).

-In the spreadsheet, keyframes are displayed as orange cells; in the Function Curve Editor, keyframes are represented as control points along the curve.
+In the Spreadsheet, keyframes are displayed as orange cells; in the Graph Editor, keyframes are represented as control points along the curve.
 In both cases they can be added, edited, moved and deleted.

 .. _using_numerical_columns: